Bastos (footballer, born 1991): Rostov loan

 On 5 August 2021, Bastos returned to Rostov on loan for the 2021–22 season.

 On 24 February 2022, the Russian invasion of Ukraine began, with the airports based in the provinces that were close to Ukraine were ordered closed until 2 March, including Platov International Airport in Rostov-on-Don.
 On 7 March 2022, FIFA announced that foreign players in Russia would be able to unilaterally suspend their contracts with their clubs until 30 June 2022 and sign with a club outside of Russia until 30 June 2022.
 Bastos made use of the rule alongside fellow Rostov teammates Dennis Hadžikadunić, Armin Gigović, Pontus Almqvist and Magnus Nordengen Knudsen, all of whom left on special leave for various European clubs.
 Bastos had reached an agreement with Bundesliga club Arminia Bielefeld.
 However, on 17 March 2022, the German Football Association (DFB) announced that the transfer window in Germany would not be re-opened and players from the Russian and Ukrainian leagues would not be allowed to be registered in official national competitions to "maintain the sporting integrity of the competitions", despite FIFA giving permission to do so.

 Despite his transfer being blocked by the DFB, Bastos suspension was upheld and he would not make another appearance for Rostov during the 2021–22 season.

 Al-Ahli

 On 8 September 2022, Bastos joined Saudi Arabian club Al-Ahli on a free transfer.

+Botafogo

+In August 2023, Botafogo announced the signing of the defender with a contract until the end of 2024.
+In November 2024, he won the Copa Libertadores with Botafogo.
+Bastos became the first African player to win the Copa Libertadores.

+The following season, however, he struggled with a left knee injury.
+The Angolan first felt it on the field against Nova Iguaçu in February, still in the Campeonato Carioca.

+After the injury, he traveled with the Botafogo squad to the Club World Cup in the United States.
+Lacking in fitness, Bastos was left on the bench, and before the team's participation in the competition ended, he felt the pain and returned to Brazil for treatment.

+In early July, Botafogo confirmed the need for surgery on his left knee and gave him a three-month recovery period.
+With the club's approval, Bastos underwent surgery in Italy with Dr. Tiago Carminati.